Love, Lies (2016 film): Production and release

 Filming began on June 21, 2015 and finished on October 17.
 The three lead actors had previously worked together on the 2015 film The Beauty Inside.
 Han Hyo-joo accepted the role of So-yul because Love, Lies is female-dominated, unlike most recent successful Korean films.
 She also wanted to try a more challenging role, as this is the first time she played an antagonist.
 To prepare for the role, she learned Japanese, dancing, and traditional Korean songs.

 The film was launched in October 2015 at Busan International Film Festival's Asian Film Market.
 In March 2016, it was promoted at Hong Kong International Film & TV Market, securing distribution deals in Japan (KlockWorx), Taiwan (KBro Media) and the Philippines (Viva Communications).
-The VIP premiere was held on April 11, 2016 at Lotte Cinema in Songpa-gu, Seoul, and it premiered nationwide on April 13.
+The VIP premiere was held on April 11, 2016 at Lotte Cinema in Songpa District, Seoul, and it premiered nationwide on April 13.
 It opened in fifth place at the box office, with 133,563 tickets sold across 572 screens.
 The film earned US$1.67 million in a five-day period (Wednesday to Sunday).